wso2/docs-apk/en/docs/get-started/quick-start-guide.md

 You will now be able to see a successful response with the details of the Employees from the mock backend that we used for this guide.

 !!!Note
     To invoke the APIs, we need a valid access token issued by an identity provider(IdP).
-APK support third party IdPs such as Asgardeo and Auth0.
+APK supports third-party IdPs such as Asgardeo and Auth0.
 Refer [Configure IDP](../../setup/identity-platform/idp/idp-overview/).

 If you encounter any issues during the installation process, don't worry!
 We've compiled a list of frequently asked questions (FAQs) to help you troubleshoot common problems.
 Please refer to the <a href="{{base_path}}/en/latest/about-apk/FAQs/">FAQs</a> section in this guide for step-by-step solutions to common installation issues.